DingLi156516/DBMS-project/README.md

-For the ease of tesing of out project, here are three credentials for each type of users Student example:
+For the ease of testing of out project, here are three credentials for each type of users

+Student example:
 email: Huf@gmail.com
 password: 1Sabra